knpuniversity/symfony-journey/knpu/http-kernel/sub-requests.rst

  So this is a really tricky thing.
 We went through the trouble of doing this because when you have a sub request you need to not rely on the information from that request.
-It's not the real request, you need to not read headers or query parameters off of it becuase it's not exactly the request that you expect.
+It's not the real request, you need to not read headers or query parameters off of it because it's not exactly the request that you expect.
 Internally in Symfony what it does it it duplicates the main request, so some information remains and some doesn't.
 That's why the headers on the main request get copied to the sub requests, which is why the user agent still looks like a Mac.
 But the